w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 **Spendable Balance** is the portion of the free balance that can be transferred.
 It is also available for transaction fees and creating new reserves.

-The spendable balance is calculated as follows:
+In the usual case when ED is untouchable the spendable balance is calculated as follows:

 ```
 spendable = free - max(frozen - reserved, ED)